inspircd/docs/docs/3/modules/sslinfo.md

 ### Description

-This module adds user facing SSL information, various SSL configuration options, and the `/SSLINFO` command to look up SSL certificate information for other users.
+This module adds user facing TLS (SSL) information, various TLS (SSL) configuration options, and the `/SSLINFO` command to look up TLS (SSL) certificate information for other users.

 ### Configuration